Black, white, brindle, blue, blue merle, fawn, gold, red, red merle, brown, tan, or grey and can be solid, bicolor, tricolor, or sable

 Each dog has a different and unique personality, however, so don’t let assumptions based on breed get in the way of actually getting to know your Border Collie Pit!

 Are These Dogs Good for Families? 🏡

 The Border Collie Pit is a breed that, with proper socialization, will love having a big family to participate in activities with.
 American Pit Bull Terriers are particularly great with kids, and you couldn’t ask for a more tolerant and protective babysitter.

 One thing to be aware of with this breed and children is that the herding instincts of the Border Collie are very strong.
 Early socialization and training are important to instill an understanding of appropriate behavior with kids, or your Border Collie Pit might start treating them like an unruly herd of sheep!

 Does This Breed Get Along with Other Pets? 🐶 😽

 Border Collie Pits are a bit of a mixed bag when it comes to other pets.
-Border Collies are usually friendly with other dogs but known to chase livestock, cats, and other fast-moving animals.
-And on the other hand, the American Pit Bull Terrier has a reputation for being gentle with other animals besides dogs.
+Border Collies are usually friendly with other dogs but are known to chase livestock, cats, and other fast-moving animals.
+On the other hand, the American Pit Bull Terrier has a reputation for being gentle with other animals besides dogs.

 Unfortunately, the fighting background of the American Pit Bull Terrier can make them aggressive with other dogs, especially dogs of the same sex.
 Early socialization with other dogs is especially key, and we recommend that your Border Collie Pit be the opposite sex of any other dogs in your home.